symphoniacloud/coffee-store-cdk/README.md

 If you have questions related to this example please add a Github issue, or drop me a line at [mike@symphonia.io](mailto:mike@symphonia.io) .
 I'm also on Mastodon at http://hachyderm.io/@mikebroberts and BlueSky at https://bsky.app/profile/mikebroberts.com .

+## Previous Versions

+This is an updated version of a demo app I originally put together in 2020 for [Cloud Coffee Break](https://github.com/symphoniacloud/cloud-coffee-break), a YouTube series I recorded.

+This version contains the following changes since the 2020 version, plus several others:

+* Uses TypeScript instead of Javascript
+* Uses CDK instead of SAM
+* Uses Github Actions instead of AWS CodeBuild for automation.
+Github Actions-to-AWS security uses OIDC, not long-lived access tokens.
+* Uses a Lambda Function URL instead of API Gateway

 ## Changelog